Chapter 1:

 He whispered, "Who the hell are you?"

-His beetle-black eyes met the gaze of the sun-tanned man.
-Acting on instinct, Ren gave a faint smile, grabbed the man’s sword arm, and pulled the blade from his own body.
-Both collapsed to the ground, falling unconscious as a magic circle flared around them, shooting a pillar of light into the sky and scattering the clouds above, which ended in an infinite barrier.
+Ren's beetle-black eyes met the gaze of the sun-tanned man.
+Acting on instinct, Ren gave a faint smile, grabbed the man's sword arm, and pulled the blade from his own body.
+Both collapsed to the ground, falling unconscious as a sigil flared around them.
+The earth trembled violently, halting the battle in its tracks.
+All eyes turned upward.
+The blinding light shot a pillar into the sky, scattering the clouds above and instantly creating an infinite barrier.
+Some ran toward the phenomenon, but none could get through it.
+It held firm.

 "Is he hurt?"

-She and her companions raised their weapons toward the red-skinned girl.
-Then one of them, a male with a deep voice, asked the question everyone was thinking:
+The elf woman and her companions raised their weapons toward the red-skinned girl.
+Then one of them, a male with a deep voice, voiced the question everyone was thinking: "Haku, what did you do?"

-The armored fighters exchanged confused looks.
-No one recognized him, but all wanted answers—even if it meant capturing and threatening an unknown stranger.
-Before anyone could react, Haku stabbed her blade into the barrier, grinding her teeth.
-She forced the small opening wider with both hands.
-The glow around the gap dimmed just enough for her to reach inside and yank Ren out, not even looking at the other man—whose name always slipped her mind.
+Haku, the oni girl, turned to them with a blank expression, ignoring his question completely.
+Before anyone could react, Haku stabbed her blade into the barrier.
+She ground her teeth and forced the small opening wider with both hands.
+The glow around the gap dimmed just enough for her to reach inside and yank Ren out.
+She didn't even glance at the other man, whose name always slipped her mind.
 The barrier slammed shut with a loud, thunderous roar, as if the heavens themselves were angered by the act.
+Taking advantage of the momentary confusion, the oni girl grabbed the boy and disappeared before anyone could stop her

-The battle ended in a confused draw.
+The battle ended in a draw, leaving both sides confused.

 "Do you understand what I'm saying?"